1jour1vin

 Wines from South Africa

 In South Africa, viticulture was introduced in the 17th century by the Dutch.
 It truly took off in the following century thanks to the arrival of French Huguenots, who were experts in viticulture.
-The vineyards were devastated at the end of the 19th century.
-It was only with the end of apartheid and the opening of South African products—which had previously been boycotted—to international markets that production was able to take off again.
+The vineyards there were devastated at the end of the 19th century.
+It was only with the end of apartheid and the opening of South African products—which had previously been boycotted—to international markets that production was able to take off once again.

 Discover South African wineries: Klein Constantia, Sadie, Man, Alheit.